-Authority: IC 13-14-8; IC 13-17-3-4; IC 13-17-3-11 Affected: IC 13-15; IC 13-17 inventory for VOC emissions to the ambient air from process wastewater, provided that adequate documentation is submitted that supports the accuracy of the calendar year baseline emission inventory and the following requirements are met:
+Authority: IC 13-14-8; IC 13-17-3-4; IC 13-17-3-11 Affected: IC 13-15; IC 13-17

 Sec.
 5. Alternate methods of demonstrating and documenting continuous compliance with the applicable control requirements or exemption criteria in this rule may be used if approved by U.S. EPA.
 The approval shall occur when the department is informed, in writing, that U.S. EPA has no objections to the alternate method or methods of control.
 The alternate methods of control are as follows: